On this page

 Proprietary, JetBrains subscription

-A note on what is missing: smaller specialized tools (Cody from Sourcegraph, Tabnine, Codium-AI Qodo, Replit Agent, v0 from Vercel, Bolt) all have niches where they are the right choice.
-They didn't make this list because their primary value is in narrower lanes — code search, completion, prototyping, UI generation — rather than complex multi-file engineering work.
-The site's compare pages cover several of those head-to-head.
+A note on what is not listed: Tabnine, Codium-AI Qodo, Replit Agent, v0 from Vercel, and Bolt all have niches where they are the right choice.
+They didn't make this list because their primary value is in narrower lanes — completion, prototyping, UI generation — rather than complex multi-file engineering work.

 Editor vs CLI vs Hosted vs Workspace